Painting-Over-Smoke-Stains

 Use a white cloth and acetone to test unidentified areas.
 Clean or wipe a surface approximately 4 sqft wide.
 If black, brown, or gray residue is on the rag, that area also has buildup and requires additional paint preparation.

-Step 3: Next to step one, this is one of the most critical and frequently asked stages of the process.
-How to clean smoke damage?
+This is one of the most critical and frequently asked stages of the process, next to step one.
+How can smoke damage be cleaned?

 For extreme buildup, cleaning by wiping and sanding is necessary to remove the contamination.
-A professional and well-experienced interior house painter with a plethora of knowledge may be required to ensure this process is not skipped or exaggerated.
+A knowledgeable and well-experienced interior house painter may be required to ensure this process is not skipped or exaggerated.

-Step 4: Priming the surface with quality primer is imperative.
+Priming the surface with a quality primer is imperative.
 Some contractors recommend an oil-based primer.
-But in our experience, oil-based primers omit a strong odor and dry slowly.
-When dried interior paint coatings are wet for an extensive amount of time, they break down or release from the surface.
-Slow dry times slow the process and could cause adverse effects to the undercoat.
+In our experience, oil-based primers omit a strong odor and dry slowly.
+Slow dry times slow the process and could adversely affect the undercoat.

 Shellac is the best primer for smoke damage.
-It will mitigate all of the issues that a traditional oil primer cause.
-Shellac dries fast, blocks odor adheres to various surfaces, and the odor dissipates quickly.
-We recommend applying two coats of Bin Shellac primer for all minor to mid-smoke damaged surfaces.
+It mitigates all of the issues that a traditional oil primer causes.
+Shellac dries fast, blocks odor, adheres to various surfaces, and dissipates odors quickly.
+We recommend applying two coats of Bin Shellac Primer for all minor to mid-smoke-damaged surfaces.

-After the smoke issue is resolved, your focus should resort to indoor air quality.
+After the smoke issue is resolved, your focus should be on indoor air quality.
 Several outstanding interior paints will look and stick fine once the surfaces are cleaned and primed.
 But with today’s technological advancements, some paints will increase air quality.

-Carpets and ceilings hold the most odor and are where most dust and contaminants settle, and smoke is no exception.
+Carpets and ceilings hold the most odor and are where most dust and contaminants settle; smoke is no exception.
 So, until these areas are addressed, the smell will remain.
 We recommend removing carpets and painting ceilings before applying topcoats to trim or walls.

-For the best interior air quality solutions and wall coverage, we recommend Sherwin-William’s new version of Super Paint.
-It removes unwanted VOCs and formaldehyde.
-It also continues to improve air quality months after the paint has dried.
-That is quite impressive!
+We recommend Sherwin-Williams Super Paint with air purifying technology for the best interior air quality solutions and wall coverage.
+It removes unwanted VOCs and formaldehyde and continues to improve air quality months after the paint has dried.

 Conclusion

-It is necessary to convey the following messages explicitly.
-First, if your home is on fire, please evacuate and call your local authorities!
+It is necessary to convey the following messages explicitly: First, if your home is on fire, please evacuate and call your local authorities!
 Second, we are not a mitigation company.
-You should contact your insurance company or a fire restoration specialist if you have significant fire damage.
+If you have significant fire damage, you should contact your insurance company or a fire restoration specialist.